cambridge-collection/transcribus-to-cudl/README.md

 ## Prerequisites

 1. A TEI file exported from Transkribus
-1. A local copy of `staging-cudl-data-source`.
+2. A local copy of `staging-cudl-data-source`.

 If `staging-cudl-data-source` is placed at the root level of this repository, it will be automatically discovered by the XSLT code.

 If it is placed anywhere else, you will need to pass the **full (not relative) path** to the XSLT using the `full_path_to_cudl_data_source` parameter.

+You will then be able to run the transformation with the command e.g:

+    java  -jar bin/saxon/saxon-he-10.2.jar -s:source.xml -xsl:xslt/curious-cures.xslt -o:output.xml

 ## Running the transformation